SINCOSLab/LLM-FairRec/README.md

 ## The prompt templates

-+ load_data_ml1m.py / load_data_lastfm.py: Loading data for ml1m / LastFM, creating prompts, conducting prompt tuning, and extracting the augmented data.
++ load_data_ml1m.py: Loading ml1m data, creating prompts, conducting prompt tuning, and extracting the augmented data.
 You can adjust the corresponding code (such as evaluation function) freely for your own dataset.
 + generate_response.py: Using the generated prompt to augment interaction data with the API of LLMs.

 ## Requirements
 + scikit-learn 0.24.2
 + scipy 1.5.3
 + openai 0.28.0